 The U.S. is pressing Persian Gulf allies to adopt a regional missile defense architecture, including the acquisition of U.S. systems, the State Department’s No. 2 official reiterated Feb.
 19. Deputy Secretary of State William Burns told a Center for Strategic and International Studies audience in Washington that a multinational approach would be more cost-efficient, provide a more layered defense strategy, and also offer better early warning of launch threats.
 He noted similar ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Pushes Persian Gulf Allies To Ramp Up Missile Defense Approach".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Pushes Persian Gulf Allies To Ramp Up Missile Defense Approach".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.